utags/userscripts/find-scripts-for-this-site/README.md

 ## Changelog

+### v0.4.0

+- Add simulated `addValueChangeListener` support for script managers that do not implement it natively, enabling cross-tab data synchronization.

 ### v0.3.x

 - Fixed an issue where styles could not be injected on websites with strict CSP (Content Security Policy).